 - Adaptive development encourages active involvement and interaction from key project stakeholders, which allows for product build based on priority and accuracy.

 - Planning can be dubious.

 - Team members must be highly skilled and cross-skilled as core teams are small.

 - The project can easily get thrown off track if the customer is not clear on the desired final outcome.

-- When the end goals of projects are not clearly defined.
+- The end goals of projects are not clearly defined.

-- When it’s important that the implementation process starts faster.
-(For large and dynamic projects with quickly evolving requirements, it makes no sense to belabor the process of predefining requirements in minute detail.)
+- It’s important to begin the implementation process quickly.
+(For large and dynamic projects with evolving requirements, it makes no sense to belabor the process of predefining requirements in minute detail).

-- When the project calls for experimental software design.
+- The project calls for experimental software design.

 Difference between Adaptive Development and Predictive Development